osic/ref-impl/documents/bare_metal_provisioning.md

 Overview
 ---------

 You have have a number of bare metal servers and you want to build your own cloud on top of them.
-To achieve that goal, first step is to have your bare metal servers provisioned with an Operating system, most likely Linux if you will be using later an Open Source platform to build your cloud.
-On a production deployment, the process of deploying all these servers starts by manually provisioning  the first host from your servers.
+To achieve that goal, the first step is to have your bare metal servers provisioned with an Operating System, most likely Linux if you will later be using an Open Source platform to build your cloud.
+On a production deployment, the process of deploying all these servers starts by manually provisioning  the first of your servers.
 This host will become your deployment host and will be used later to provision the rest of the servers by booting them over Network.
-This mechanism is called PXE Booting where servers use their PXE-enabled Network Interface Cards to boot from them as any other boot device.
+This mechanism is called PXE Booting where servers use their PXE-enabled Network Interface Cards to boot from a network hosted kernel.

 Provisioning the Deployment Host
 --------------------------------